braasdas/ratlab-mod-github/Playerstoryteller MAIN/Ratlab Mod/SETUP.md

 1. Launch RimWorld and load your save game.
 2. Go to **Options -> Mod Settings -> Rat Lab**.
-3.  **First Run:** You will see a Privacy Notice.
-Click "Accept" to continue.
-The mod streams data to an external server (`ratlab.online`).
+3.  **First Run:** Click "Accept" on the Privacy Notice.

-### Settings Overview
+### Dashboard Setup

-*   **Dashboard Link:** Click "Copy Dashboard Link" to get your unique URL.
-Share this with your viewers.
+*   **Session Link:** Click "Copy Dashboard Link" to get your unique URL (e.g., `ratlab.online?session=...`).
+Share this with your chat.
-*   **Admin Password (Stream Key):** This is your secret key.
-Do not show this on stream!
-It allows you to control the dashboard as an admin.
+*   **Stream Key:** This is auto-generated.
+Do not share it!
+It authenticates your game to the server.

+### Performance Tuning
+*   **Optical View:** Enable "Live Optical View" to allow viewers to inspect the map.
+    *   *Note:* This uses negligible CPU but requires ~500kbps upload bandwidth.
-*   **Streaming Quality:**
+*   **Video Quality:**
-    *   **Low (1000kbps):** Best for slow upload speeds.
+    *   **Low (1000kbps):** For slow connections.
-    *   **Medium (2500kbps):** Good balance.
+    *   **Medium (2500kbps):** Recommended.
-    *   **High (4500kbps):** Best visual quality (requires good internet).
+    *   **High (4500kbps):** Crisp visuals, requires decent internet.
-    *   *Note: Changing quality requires a game restart or mod reload.*
-*   **Dev Mode:** Only use this if you are running a local server instance.
-Keep unchecked for normal use.
+*   **Data Rates:** The mod automatically manages polling rates (10Hz/1Hz).
+You generally do not need to adjust the manual sliders unless you have a very slow PC.

 ## Usage

-1.  **Start Playing:** Once you unpause the game, the mod automatically starts the "Sidecar" process.
+1.  **Start Playing:** The mod activates when you load a map.
-2.  **Check Connection:** You should see a green connection status on your Dashboard link.
+2.  **Check Connection:** Open your Dashboard link.
+You should see "Live" status.
-3.  **Viewer Interaction:** Viewers can now see your live stats, map, and trigger events using coins.
+3.  **Adoptions:** Viewers can click "Adopt" on a colonist card to take control.

 ## Troubleshooting

-### "Stream Offline" / Black Screen
+### "Stream Offline"
-*   Ensure your firewall allows `sidecar.exe` to access the internet.
+*   Ensure your firewall allows `sidecar.exe` (found in the mod folder) to access the internet.
-*   Check if you have a strict NAT or VPN interfering with WebSocket connections.
-*   Restart the game to reboot the sidecar process.
+*   Restart the game to force a clean session handshake.

+### "Optical View Laggy"
+*   The Optical View is prioritized for *smoothness* over latency.
+It typically trails the game by 1-2 seconds.
+*   If pawns are "rubber-banding", ensure your upload speed supports the chosen Video Quality setting.

 ### "Driver Warning"
-*   The mod attempts to use your GPU (NVIDIA/AMD) for video encoding.
+*   The Sidecar attempts to use NVIDIA NVENC or AMD AMF for zero-impact video encoding.
-*   If you see a warning, it means GPU encoding failed and it fell back to CPU encoding.
-This uses more system resources but should still work.
-Update your graphics drivers.
+*   If this fails, it falls back to CPU encoding.
+This works but may reduce game FPS.
+Update your GPU drivers if this persists.

-### Laggy Stream
-*   Lower the **Streaming Quality** in Mod Settings.
-*   Reduce the **Telemetry Intervals** sliders (move them to the right to update *less* frequently).